-I personally love Gin, and so does my fiancé, but I get that some people don’t like the Tonic side of things.
+I personally love Gin, and so do most of my friends, but I get that some people don’t like the tonic side of things.
 I used to struggle with Tonic as I’ve never been the biggest fizzy drink fan, and some tonics can have a slightly weird taste.
 However, in the cake?
 It’s delicious.

 Traybake cakes are so much easier to serve at parties, you only need one tin, and you don’t need to decorate it in any particularly fancy way.
 Bake the sponge, slather on some frosting, and you are done!
 I just add lime zest and sprinkles to make it look pretty.

 The actual sponge is just a regular Victoria sponge in a way, but with lime zest added in, and then the drizzle on top.
 You can’t use a really soft sponge with this recipe, because once you have added the drizzle on top it’ll be really soft like a lemon drizzle cake is.